umberto-bianchin/TasteNotWaste/README.md

 ## 🎤 Voice Mode (Speech-to-Recipe)

 TasteNotWaste includes an optional voice interface that lets you speak your request instead of filling in the filters manually.

+## ‼️ Important
+Note that at the first run of the app, whisper has to download the model, so after you use the voice function, you have to wait a couple of seconds for the library to download the model (time depends on your connection).
+After the first usage of the function, this will not be needed anymore.

+---

 ### 🗣️ What You Can Say